-The Carlyle (check your dates & rates) has long been one of my favorite hotels at Christmas long before Sofia Coppola’s Netflix special starring Bill Murray (which felt like a present in itself!)
-The Carlyle offers a holiday morning tea on December weekends with special guest Madeline in Bemelmans Bar, whose walls are adorned with girls in two straight lines.
+Bemelmans Bar, whose walls are adorned with girls in two straight lines offers a holiday morning tea on December weekends with special guest Madeline.
 Carlyle suites feel so residential to begin with, it is truly one of the most home-like ways to spend Christmas at a hotel, especially when guest’s beds are often made with monogrammed pillow cases.

 The Langham Place Fifth Avenue

 The Langham Place Fifth Avenue (check your dates & rates) is well located for holiday shopping and window gawking down Fifth Avenue as well as the holiday skating rink and seasonal market at Bryant Park.
 Families staying at the hotel have easy access to the Empire State Building next door to view one of the country’s best light shows year round as well as the Grand Central holiday light show on the terminal’s ceiling.
 The best perks of all are the generous size of the wood-paneled family suites and the Langham’s service.